 - strengthen muscles and bones

-"Staying in motion actually helps to keep pain away," says Moshe Lewis, MD, MPH.
-Exercise, such as brisk walking, is critical in treating pain and stiffness associated with arthritis and is vital in extending the life of your joints.
+“Staying in motion actually helps to keep pain away,” says Dr. Moshe Lewis, MD, MPH.
+Exercise, such as brisk walking, is critical in treating pain and stiffness associated with arthritis.
+It extends the life of your joints.

 Ice helps to restrict blood vessels.
 This reduces fluid in the tissue and decreases swelling and pain.
 Wrap ice in a towel and apply to the aching area for up to 20 minutes.
 You can ice your joints several times a day.

-You can use heat treatments much the same way.
-Use a hot water bottle or heating pad and apply it directly to the swelling.
-Heat opens the blood vessels and increases circulation, bringing nutrients and proteins essential to repairing the compromised tissue.
+Heat treatments can be applied in the same way.
+Use a hot water bottle or heating pad and apply it to the swelling.
+Heat opens the blood vessels and increases circulation.
+This brings nutrients and proteins essential to repairing the compromised tissue.